Skip to content

 A retention period is the required amount of time you should keep your document before securely disposing of it.
 The minimum retention period depends on the type of document and what the document contains.

-If your employees are regularly handling sensitive documents and information, there are several benefits to implementing a document retention policy.
 The main reason many companies create a DRP is for clarity in legal and regulatory investigations.
 Should your company ever be audited or investigated by a body like HMRC, being able to provide access to all current documents and show evidence of timely destruction of old documents is vital.
 Missing documents or records destroyed outside of a schedule can complicate these processes.

 Below are some common document types retention periods explained in detail.